lamyea-salma016/Flutter-Task-Tracker/README.md

 ## About the Repository

 This repository is created as part of my Flutter development practice journey.
-It contains solutions to tasks and problems given in our practice sheet by the faculty.
+It contains solutions to tasks and problems given in our practice sheet by my course Instructor.
 Through this collection, I aim to improve my Flutter skills, understand different UI/UX components, and strengthen my mobile app development knowledge.

-Each problem includes its statement and the corresponding solution in the form of screenshots or GIFs, for clear understanding and progress tracking.
+Each problem includes its statement and the corresponding solution in the form of screenshots  for clear understanding and progress tracking.

 ## Author